crossbario/autobahn-python/doc/websocket/programming.rst

 Running a Server
 ~~~~~~~~~~~~~~~~

-Now that we have defined the behavior of our WebSocket server, we need to actually start one that listens on a specific TCP port.
+Now that we have defined the behavior of our WebSocket server in a protocol class, we need to actually start a server based on that behavior.

+Doing so involves two steps:

+1. Create a **Factory** for producing instances of our protocol class
+2. Create a TCP **listening server** using the former Factory

 Here is one way of doing that when using Twisted